macOS Homebrew Installation

 Remove Everything Else

-If the /usr/local directory existed prior to using this procedure it has to be examined to determine if the contents are deletable.
-If the instructions on this page were followed, and the /usr/local directory was created during this procedure, everything can be removed to roll back the system prior to using this procedure by performing these steps:
+If the /opt OR /usr/local directory were empty prior to using this procedure then the entire contents are deletable.
+Everything can be removed to restore the system prior to using this procedure by performing these steps:

-- Drag everything in the /usr/local directory to the trash.
+- Drag everything in the /opt OR /usr/local directory to the trash.
 Or delete it in Terminal (macOS prompts for the administrator password):

 sudo rm -r /usr/local/*